PrefectHQ/prefect/docs/concepts/flows.md

 You can define multiple flows within the same file.
 Whether running locally or via a [deployment](/concepts/deployments/), you must indicate which flow is the entrypoint for a flow run.

 !!! warning "Cancelling subflow runs"
-    Subflow runs can only be cancelled by cancelling their parent flow run.
-If you know you may need to cancel a subflow run independent of its parent, we recommend using [run_deployment](https://docs.prefect.io/latest/api-ref/prefect/deployments/#prefect.deployments.run_deployment).
+    A deployment is required for cancellation of a flow run.
+This means that subflows created without run_deployment cannot be cancelled without cancelling the parent flow run.
+If you know you may need to cancel a subflow run independent of its parent, we recommend using [run_deployment](/api-ref/prefect/deployments/#prefect.deployments.run_deployment).

 ```python